Root nodule: Symbiosis

 Nitrogen is the most commonly limiting nutrient in plants.
 Legumes use nitrogen fixing bacteria, specifically symbiotic rhizobia bacteria, within their root nodules to counter the limitation.
 Rhizobia bacteria convert nitrogen gas (N_{2}) to ammonia (NH_{3}) in a process called nitrogen fixation.
 Ammonia is then assimilated into nucleotides, amino acids, vitamins and flavones which are essential to the growth of the plant.
 The plant root cells convert sugar into organic acids which then supply to the rhizobia in exchange, hence a symbiotic relationship between rhizobia and the legumes.

 Leguminous family

 Plants that contribute to N2 fixation include the legume family – Fabaceae – with taxa such as kudzu, clovers, soybeans, alfalfa, lupines, peanuts, and rooibos.
 They contain symbiotic bacteria called rhizobia within the nodules, producing nitrogen compounds that help the plant to grow and compete with other plants.
 When the plant dies, the fixed nitrogen is released, making it available to other plants, and this helps to fertilize the soil.
 The great majority of legumes have this association, but a few genera (e.g., Styphnolobium) do not.
 In many traditional farming practices, fields are rotated through various types of crops, which usually includes one consisting mainly or entirely of a leguminous crop such as clover, in order to take advantage of this.

 Non-leguminous

-Although by far the majority of plants able to form nitrogen-fixing root nodules are in the legume family Fabaceae, there are a few exceptions:
+Although the majority of plants able to form nitrogen-fixing root nodules are in the legume family Fabaceae, there are a few exceptions: